Ticketplus/liquid/basics/introduction.md

 Introduction
 ```

-In this case, Liquid is rendering the content of an object called `page.title`, and that object contains the text `Introduction`.
+In this case, Liquid is rendering the content of an object called `event.title`, and that object contains the text `Lollapalooza` for example.

 ## Tags